AndreTeixeira1998/overleafwiki/Server-Pro:-Sandboxed-Compiles.md

 In this example, note the following:

-- the docker socket volume mounted into the sharelatex container
+- the docker socket volume mounted into the Overleaf container
 - `DOCKER_RUNNER` set to "true"
 - `SANDBOXED_COMPILES` set to "true"
 - `SANDBOXED_COMPILES_SIBLING_CONTAINERS` set to "true"